 At Filestack, we ran a series of tests to measure average upload speed for different file sizes with different ingestion points and storage locations.
 Small files across continents frequently took around 8 seconds to load, and larger files often took up to 60 seconds to upload.
 Can you imagine if your website took up to 60 seconds to download?!
-Only your most loyal users would hold out long enough to see the content… And even then it feels almost cruel of you to force them to wait so long.
+Only your most loyal users would hold out long enough to see the content.
+Even then it feels almost cruel of you to force them to wait so long.

 Okay, now imagine your business depends on customers successfully uploading images.
-Perhaps you run an ecommerce market like eBay where your users can buy and sell items.
+Perhaps you run an e-commerce market like eBay where your users can buy and sell items.
 Or you own an online print shop, like Snapfish.
 Or some kind of productivity app, like Slack, where users are constantly uploading and sharing files with each other to get their work done.
-For each additional second it takes a user to upload a file, your customers are bouncing, and you are missing out on a lot of potential revenue.
+For each additional second it takes a user to upload a file, your customers are bouncing, and you are missing out on potential revenue.

 So why don’t we have 10+ reverse-CDN companies competing for the upload market?
 Or upload speed tests on every corner of the web?
 Or countless upload optimization tools advertising for our attention?
 Why do we insist our websites need to download in less than 4 seconds, but we are fine if an upload takes 40 seconds?